AscendingPassage.com HOME PAGE.

 The temple at Amara, on the West side of the Nile, was built in the rule of Pharaoh Ramesses II to honor the god of Thebes, Amun.

-the shafts of six large columns of the pronaos remain, constructed
+In the plain of Amara (Aamara) are the ruins of a fine Egyptian temple.
+The shafts of six large columns of the pronaos remain, constructed

 of calcareous stone, and they are the only specimen of that kind I